Overview of Religious Discrimination in New York

 Employees in New York are protected from religious discrimination under two laws: New York’s State Human Rights Law (NYSHRL) and Title VII of the Federal Civil Rights Act.
 Federal law doesn’t kick in until an employer has 15 employees but New York law covers companies with four employees or more.

 The function of both laws is largely the same – to prohibit discrimination based on religion in the workplace and offer a remedy for those discriminated against.
 Under both laws, employers are prohibited from taking adverse actions (firing, demoting, reprimanding) against employees on the basis of their religion.
+These protections are similar to the ones protecting against discrimination based on age, race, and gender.
 They are also mandated to provide religious accommodations to an employee when doing so would not impose an undue hardship on the employer.
 These rights only apply to sincerely held religious beliefs.

 Things are heating up in New York federal court where the Equal Employment Opportunity Commission (EEOC) filed a major religious discrimination case against UPS.
 The EEOC, a federal agency that helps enforce federal anti-employment discrimination laws, brought suit against UPS on behalf of male employees that were forced to comply with UPS’s look guidelines, which included shaving beards that some including Muslims and Rastafarians wore to comply with their religion.
 One employee was even allegedly told that “God would understand” if he shaved his beard.